 - Estimated population density is77,464 per sq km

 Aida camp was established in 1950 on land UNRWA leased from the government of Jordan.
 The camp is located between the municipalities of Bethlehem, Beit Jala and Jerusalem.
 It is partially surrounded by the West Bank Barrier and is near to Har Homa and Gilo, two large Israeli settlements that are illegal under international law.
 These factors, along with the constant military presence and the camps’ proximity to the main checkpoint between Jerusalem and Bethlehem, have made the camp vulnerable to a number of protection concerns.
-These include regular incursions by Israeli Security Forces (ISF), clashes involving camp residents, many of whom are children, and an increasing number of injuries as a result of excessive force by the ISF.
+These include regular incursions by the Israeli military, clashes involving camp residents, many of whom are children, and an increasing number of injuries as a result of excessive force by the Israeli military.

 After the Oslo Accords, the majority of Aida camp fell under Palestinian control (Area A), while some of its periphery (such as the main road running alongside the Barrier) fell under Israeli control (Area C).
 As a result of the Barrier and its associated regime, residents now have limited access to job opportunities in Israel and East Jerusalem.